dancing-bone-machine/dancing-bone-machine.github.io/index.md

 In other words:

-* You get the full source code for Dancing Bone Machine.
+* You get the full source code for The Dancing Bone Machine.
 You can examine the code, modify it and share your modified code under the terms of the LGPL.
-* Dancing Bone Machine is safe for use in closed-source applications.
-The LGPL share-alike terms do not apply to applications built with Dancing Bone Machine.
-The LGPL applies to Dancing Bone Machine own source code, not your applications.
+* The Dancing Bone Machine is safe for use in closed-source applications.
+The LGPL share-alike terms do not apply to applications built with The Dancing Bone Machine.
+The LGPL applies to The Dancing Bone Machine own source code, not your applications.

 ### Acknowledgements

-Dancing Bone Machine leverages work from a number of projects:
+The Dancing Bone Machine leverages work from a number of projects:

 * [libpd](http://libpd.cc/)
 * [QT](http://qt-project.org/)